-In general, the Beneteau brand appeals to the mainstream market, offering boats designed by Groupe Finot, for use by casual cruisers.
+In general, the Beneteau brand appeals to the mainstream, offering boats designed by Groupe Finot, for use by casual cruisers.
 Beneteau’s First line, targeted to the performance sailor, includes boats drawn by the likes of Farr and Associates.
 Though performance is the primary criterion in the First line, those models also provide a full galley, dining area, and enclosed sleeping quarters.

 Design